-You can usually find me in front of a computer scheming up a new article to post or tinkering with a website for one of my clients.
+You can usually find me in front of a computer scheming up a new article to post or building a website for one of my clients.

-  I wake up naturally at 5:00 AM and usually finish the day around 10:00 PM.
+I wake up naturally at 5:00 AM and often write or study in the morning.
 I'm an avid learner and always in the middle of one or two online courses.
-If I'm not on my computer then I'm usually reading a book, taking a walk around Hachioji, cooking up a new cancer-fighting vegan dish or watching TV.
+If I'm not on my computer, then I'm usually reading a book, taking a walk around Hachioji, cooking up a new cancer-fighting vegan dish or watching TV.

 Still want to know more?

 I was born and raised in Washington State on the west coast of the U.S. and have been living in Japan for over 20 years.
 When I first came to Japan in 1992, I lived in Musashino City and studied at Asia University as an exchange student.
 After completing my undergraduate degree back in WA, I returned to Japan to study at the University of Tsukuba on a Monbukagakusho Scholarship.

 I moved back to Tokyo to work at Asia University.
 At AU, I was part of a team coordinating international programs and in particular the Asia University America Program.
 I left AU in 1998, and after a series of teaching jobs decided to work for myself.